How to help your friend through a divorce

 The most important thing any friend can do is to listen

 And I do mean listen.
-As difficult as it may be to keep your thoughts to yourself, it is not helpful to pass judgement on the ex-partner.
+As difficult as it may be to keep your thoughts to yourself, it is not helpful to pass judgment on the ex-partner.
 Being rude about their ex won’t make them feel better, it just stirs up feelings.
-We all moan on occasions about our family, but it is never okay for anyone else to, even when we are divorcing them.
+We all moan on occasion about our family, but it is never okay for anyone else to, even when we are divorcing them.

 Discretion is a crucial part of being a supportive friend